 You can use the FREE MLA Format Quick Reference Card in my Free Resource Library as a “cheat sheet” for your students.
 This graphic organizer introduces the core elements of an MLA citation.
 It also offers indications for formatting each element.

-Students can use this “cheat sheet” while writing their works cited pages or to practice MLA format while working on their MLA citation worksheets.
+Students can use this “cheat sheet” while writing their works cited pages or while practicing writing MLA citations.

 The Best Way to Teach MLA Format

 Students often view MLA citations as confusing and see MLA format as overwhelming.
 This is because MLA citations require a lot of practice.
-MLA format should be taught and assessed separately from research writing in order to make sure students are comfortable with this skill.
+How to Teach MLA Format effectively involves separating MLA format instruction from research writing to ensure students are comfortable with this skill.

-The best way to teach MLA format is to scaffold over time.
+The best way to teach MLA format is through reinforcement.
 Your students will benefit from starting with the basics and incorporating new concepts slowly.
 With this approach, students will feel confident with MLA format and will not feel the need to turn to citation generators.
+Understanding how to teach MLA format in stages can help ease their learning process.

-If you’re still looking for advice on how to teach MLA format, check out Mondays Made Easy’s MLA Citations Unit.
+If you’re still looking for advice on how to teach MLA format, check out this MLA citations unit.
 This bundle includes all of the worksheets, activities, and resources mentioned in this blog post.